w3point0/node-red-duckdb/README.md

 ![image](https://github.com/w3point0/node-red-duckdb/assets/993459/1636216d-f875-473a-b54a-63003b4d52ad)

-# Use DuckDB with Node-RED

 Step 2: Restart node-red
 You will now be able to use this package.

 Done!

+# Use DuckDB with Node-RED

+Step 1 Start